 “After his death Mrs. Godber became landlady.”

-Edwin died in January 1871 and the census of that year records Mary Ann now as keeper of the beerhouse with son John Thomas as helper — the license was transferred in February 1871.
+Edwin died on January 9th, 1871 and the census of that year records Mary Ann now as keeper of the beerhouse with son John Thomas as helper — the license was transferred in February 1871.
 Younger son Albert Edwin is also there but third son Arthur Matthew had died in September 1866, aged one year.
+This was then number 21 South Street.

 Mary Ann was still the beerhouse keeper when she married her second husband, Beeston-born joiner George Bark, in September 1873, and the couple stayed there until 1883 (at least?)